|

 89 photo prints, 3928 copy prints, 5220 negatives, and 341 slides

-people, architectural structures, businesses, etc. related to Lubbock, Texas.
+architectural structures, and businesses related to Lubbock, Texas.
 Lubbock was

-Texas Rangers.
-Its county by the same name was created in 1876 from the Bexar District and
+Terry’s Texas Rangers.
+Its county by the same name was created in 1876 from the

 Lubbock, Texas